 You don’t care about luxury but you still want to have everything organized already

 You want to live the ultimate Galapagos Island vacation in style

 If you already know that you want to join a Galapagos cruise but you don’t know which one to choose, you have landed in the right place.
 Here I have selected the most incredible Galapagos Islands Cruises for any budget.

 However, if you already know that you are ready to splurge you may want to go straight to my guide to the 5 top luxury Galapagos Cruises, where I have selected the most amazing luxury boats with top service and design cabins for the utmost comfort.

 What criteria I have used to select the cruises in this list

-After doing a lot of research I have chosen the cruise I wanted to book, which is the Eden 21 days because it is the most complete and it stops in some of the most unique places such as Rabida Island, Bolivar Canal, and Genovesa.
+After doing a lot of research I have chosen the cruise I wanted to book, which is the Eden yacht 21 days Galapagos cruise because it is the most complete and it stops in some of the most unique places including Rabida Island, Bolivar Canal, and Genovesa.

 That’s how I feel confident about suggesting the below cruises and addressing you to the right one for your needs and budget.